lauriaclarke/GPT3forAlienAesthetics/README.md

 ### Setup

 To recreate this work on your own you will need the following\*:
-- and openai account and API key linked to a paid account
+- and openai account and API key linked to a paid account using [these insturctions](https://beta.openai.com/docs/guides/fine-tuning)
 - pdftotext, or equivalent command line tool
-  - to istall in Linux: sudo apt install poppler-utils
+  - to install in Linux: ``sudo apt install poppler-utils``
 - Python 3

 \* this was completed on a machine running Ubuntu 22.04 and Python 3.10.6, no guarantees for other compatibility